Sudoboat/image-hotspot-creator/README.md

 These coordinates are stored as an array called "hotspots" in the JSON object field.

-## Where can it be used?
+## Where it can be used?

 The Image Hotspot Creator is useful in scenarios where user need to highlight specific areas in an image and perform actions when clicking or hovering over those areas.
 Here are a few examples:

-- Highlighting people in a picture: Clicking on a person's hotspot can redirect to their Instagram profile or perform any desired action.
-- Interacting with objects in an image: Clicking on objects like tables, chairs, laptops, or mobile phones can trigger popups displaying detailed information or redirecting to specific product pages.
+- If a particular area in a picture has to be highlighted and an action like redirecting or opening a popup should be taken while clicking or hovering over the particular area, this Image hotspot creator will make it easier to reach the goal by modifying the json object.
+- If there is a picture that has a number of people in it, then it can be made as clicking on a person which redirect to his instagram profile by adding a new key and value for the profile url in the json object and using that url a developer can make it interactive.
+- If there is a picture that consists of a Table, a chair, a laptop, mobile, etc.There should be a seperate key and value that has the url for every product,with those keys and values developer can make it interactive, When clicking on each object, there should be a popup that does some action, like displaying detailed information of that particular product or redirecting to the shopping page for that particular product.

 This tool simplifies the process of adding interactivity and enhancing user experience in images by allowing user to define and manage hotspots with ease.